PKU-YuanGroup/N-LoRA/README.md

 <h2 align="center">
-    <a href="https://arxiv.org/abs/2410.10179">Is Parameter Collision Hindering Continual Learning in LLMs?</a>
+    <a href="https://arxiv.org/abs/2410.10179">Is Parameter Collision Hindering Continual Learning in LLMs? 【Coling 2025🔥】</a>
 </h2>
-<h5 align="center"> Code for the N-LoRA method introduced in the paper 'Is Parameter Collision Hindering Continual Learning in LLMs?', , exploring novel approaches to address parameter collision issues in large language models for continual learning.
+<h5 align="center"> Code for the N-LoRA method introduced in the COLING 2025 paper 'Is Parameter Collision Hindering Continual Learning in LLMs?', , exploring novel approaches to address parameter collision issues in large language models for continual learning.
 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for latest updates. </h5>

 <h5 align="center">